* U.S. citizen who served a 20-year prison term in Peru on terrorism charges

 * Worked with the leftwing Peruvian terrorist group Movimiento Revolucionaro Túpac Amaru

-- Worked with the leftwing Salvadorian guerrilla group Farabundo Marti Liberation Front
+* Worked with the leftwing Salvadorian guerrilla group Farabundo Marti Liberation Front

-- Worked for the Committee in Solidarity with the People of El Salvador
+* Worked for the Committee in Solidarity with the People of El Salvador

-In 1991 Berenson moved to Central America, where she lived variously in Nicaragua, Panama, and El Salvador.
-She began working as an aide to Leonel González, a leader of the Farabundo Marti Liberation Front (FMLN), a leftwing Salvadoran guerrilla group that has been responsible for the deaths of thousands of innocent people since its founding in 1981.
-It was reported that Berenson moved into González’s second home to be “on call” for him 24 hours a day; her marriage disintegrated within a matter of months.
+Soon after having relocated to El Salvador, Berenson married her first husband.
+But when she subsequently moved into a home owned by Leonel González, so that she could be “on call” for him 24 hours a day, her marriage disintegrated within a matter of months.
 Berenson contends that while working for González, she focused her efforts exclusively on political issues and had no involvement with FMLN’s military wing.

-Sometime in 1993, Berenson is believed to have begun collaborating with Peruvian militants through connections she had made while working for González.
-Having obtained press credentials from the leftist magazines Third World Viewpoint and Modern Times, Berenson traveled as a “journalist” to Peru with a Panamanian arms dealer named Pacifico Castrellon.
+Sometime in 1993, Berenson began collaborating with Peruvian militants through connections she had made while working for González.
+Having obtained press credentials from the leftist magazines Third World Viewpoint and Modern Times, she traveled as a “journalist” to Peru with a Panamanian arms dealer named Pacifico Castrellon in November 1994.
 While there, she rented a house in the Lima suburb of La Molina.

-On November 30, 1995, Berenson was arrested in Lima.
-She was charged under Peru’s anti-terrorism laws after she had made several visits to the Peruvian legislature, where she was believed to be gathering, for MRTA, information about the floor plans of the Peruvian Congress, details of the security measures that were in place inside that building, and the names of the congressmen who might be targeted for future kidnappings.
+For her involvement with MRTA, Berenson was charged under Peru’s anti-terrorism laws.
+Having made several recent visits to the Peruvian legislature, she was believed to have been gathering, for MRTA: (a) information about the floor plans of the Peruvian Congress; (b) details of the security measures that were in place inside that building; and (c) the names of Peruvian congressmen who might be targeted for future kidnappings.